Christianjuth/Portfolio/README.md

 ```

 ### Testing
-Create a file in the root of the repository called `.github-token` and paste your Github token inside.
+Create a file in the root of the repository called `.codacy-token` and paste your Github token inside.
 This will enable Codacy coverage.

 ```shell
   # test using mocha